History ofEuroVelo

 2019

-- EuroVelo 19 - Meuse Cycle Route joins the network, which now comprises of 16 routes.
+- EuroVelo 19 - Meuse Cycle Route joins the network.

-- Major extension to EuroVelo 8 - Mediterranean Route in Izmir, Turkey approved.
+- Major extension to EuroVelo 8 - Mediterranean Route in Izmir, Türkiye approved.

 - Launch of the redesigned EuroVelo.com web platform.